 - Write correct English

 - Keep the language simple

 - Check your sources

 In this article, I’ll talk about the first three and then continue in Part 2 of this series.

-☑ Be clear and logical.
+☑ Be clear, logical, and consistent

 If the paper is disorganized or confused, the reader will assume that your thought process was also disorganized and confused, and dismiss you.

 It’s about not only the overall flow of logic but also being consistent in the details.
 If you mention that there are “three implications” of your findings, then make sure you list/mention three, not two or four.